dot166/jOS_j-lib/README.md

 Some of the preference and theme related files are adapted from [The Android Open Source Project](https://source.android.com/) and are licenced under Apache 2.0

-ToolbarUtils.java is adapted from [Material Components](https://github.com/material-components/material-components-android) and is licenced under Apache 2.0

 seekbarpreference is adapted from [crDroid Android](https://github.com/crdroidandroid) and is licenced under Apache 2.0

 birdgame and other game components are adapted from [The Android Open Source Project](https://source.android.com/) and are licenced under Apache 2.0

 sensitive-pn is adapted from [LineageOS](https://github.com/LineageOS), see aosp/sensitive-pn/readme.md for more information

-ThemeEngineActivity and all code in the themepickerimpl folder is adapted from [The Android Open Source Project](https://source.android.com/) and are licenced under Apache 2.0